 NB: For health and safety reasons, dogs are not permitted on the site.
 We also ask that dogs are not tied up on the school fence at the back of the school, as they block the cycle path.

 A programme of visits will be arranged in the term before the children start school in the Reception class, so that children and parents get to know the school and its staff and routines.

 At the beginning of the Autumn Term, Reception teachers visit new pupils at home, so that they can get to know the family really well before the children start school.
 From September 2011, all Reception children will be entitled to start school full time from the beginning of the academic year.

 We take safeguarding very seriously.
-All adults who come into regular contact with the children are CRB checked.
-Our policies on Child Protection and Safeguarding are comprehensive and copies are available from the school office.
+All adults who come into regular contact with the children are subject to checks in line with DfE legislation.
+Our policies on Child Protection and Safeguarding are comprehensive and copies are available from the school office and on this website.
 We are committed to working with families to ensure the safety and well-being of our pupils.